-Students with ADHD can excel in college.
-They are bright, creative, and energetic – all qualities that can help them stand out in an academic setting.
-However, as a student with ADHD, it’s important that you really know yourself, understand what your challenges are, and work with your strengths.
+You are bright, creative, and energetic.
+These are qualities that help you stand out in an academic setting.
+However, as a student with ADHD, it’s important to know yourself.
+You need to understand what your challenges are.
+You also need to work with your strengths.

-As we know, planning and sticking to schedules is pretty difficult for people with ADHD, but you can make it work for you.
-It’s important that you start the day right by creating a daily routine, and make sure you have a big clock somewhere where you can see it, as time management typically isn’t our strong point either!
-Avoid looking at your phone, as scrolling through social media or endless YouTube videos is one major way of getting sidetracked.
+Start the day right by creating a daily routine.
+Make sure you have a clock where you can see it.
+This helps with time management.
+Avoid looking at your phone, too.
+Scrolling through social media or YouTube videos is one way of getting sidetracked.

-Should Students With ADHD Get ADHD Coaching?
+Should I Get ADHD Coaching?

-Getting an ADHD coach for college is a good idea because you’ll be going through a lot of big changes at once and will have to learn many new skills.
-A good ADHD coach can help you stay calm and have higher self-esteem, feel less stressed and overwhelmed, and increase your ability to focus and follow through with projects as well.
+Getting an ADHD coach for private school or public school is a good idea.
+You’ll go through a lot of big changes at once and will have to learn many new skills.
+A good ADHD coach can help you stay calm.
+They can help you develop higher self-esteem and feel less stressed.
+A coach can help improve your ability to focus and follow through with projects as well.

 Which Is the Best College for Students With ADHD?